 3.2 Global Impact

-“In a shale revolution world — no one is and island — everyone will be affected” said Faith Birol, Executive Director of the International Energy Agency.
+“In a shale revolution world — no one is an island — everyone will be affected,” said Faith Birol, Executive Director of the International Energy Agency.
 Rapid transformations of global oil markets, resulting from the Shale Revolution, are one of many shifts in global energy markets.

 As the oil-supply growth increases, the U.S. will export more oil than Russia while closing the gap to Saudi Arabia’s exports.
 The U.S. export capacity of LNG (Liquefied Natural Gas) will reach third place behind Australia and Qatar.
 Additionally, as global demand for natural gas increases, the export of LNG and increased use of natural gas may be a game-changer for reducing global emissions.